Philippus/elastic4s/README.md

 For more in depth examples keep reading.

-#### DSL Syntax
+## Syntax

 Here is a list of the common operations and the syntax used to create requests.

-For full examples read the following sections.
-Most operations have many optional settings.
-For those you should consult the elastic search document for the particular operation.
-The DSL keyword is usually called exactly what the option is called in the json request.
+For more details on each operation click through to the read me page.
+For options that are not yet documented, please refer back to the elasticsearch documentation as the DSL keyword is usually called exactly what the option is called in the Java API.

 | Operation | Samuel Normal Form Syntax |
 |-----------|----------------|